Burgundian (party): Politics

 After 1418, Burgundy controlled both Paris and the person of the king.
 However, the whole dispute was proving deleterious to the war effort against the English, as both sides focused more on fighting one another than on preventing the English from conquering Normandy.
 In 1419, the Duke and the Dauphin negotiated a truce to allow both sides to focus on fighting the English.
-However, in a further parley, the Duke was murdered by the Dauphin's supporters as revenge for the murder of Orléans 12 years earlier.
+However, in a further parley, the Duke was murdered by the Dauphin's bodyguard supporters as revenge for the murder of Louis I, Duke of Orléans 12 years earlier.

-Leadership of the Burgundians passed to Philip III, Duke of Burgundy. who made an alliance with England.
-His influence and that of the queen, Isabeau, who had joined the Burgundian party induced the mad king to sign the Treaty of Troyes with England in 1420 by which Charles VI recognized Henry V of England as his heir and Charles's own son, the Dauphin, was disinherited.
+Leadership of the Burgundians passed to Philip III the Good, Duke of Burgundy. who was furious from the assassination and made an alliance with England.
+His influence and that of the queen, Isabeau, who had joined the Burgundian party induced the mad king to sign the Treaty of Troyes with England in 1420 by which Charles VI recognized King Henry V of England as his heir and Charles's own son, the Dauphin, was disinherited.

-When Henry V and Charles VI both died within months of each other, leaving Henry's son Henry VI of England as heir to both England and France, Philip the Good and the Burgundians continued to support the English.
+When Henry V and Charles VI both died within months of each other in 1422, leaving Henry's 1-year-old son Henry VI of England as heir to both England and France, Philip the Good and the Burgundians continued to support the English.
 Nevertheless, dissension grew between Philip and the English regent, John, Duke of Bedford.
-Although family ties between Burgundy and Bedford, who had married the Duke's sister, prevented an outright rupture during Bedford's lifetime, Burgundy gradually withdrew support for the English and began to seek an understanding with the Dauphin, now Charles VII of France.
-Both sides finally reconciled at the Congress of Arras in 1435, which resulted in a treaty which allowed the French king to finally return to his capital.
+Although family ties between Burgundy and Bedford, who had married the Duke's sister, prevented an outright rupture during Bedford's lifetime, Burgundy gradually withdrew support for the English and began to seek an understanding with the Dauphin, now King Charles VII of France.
+Both sides finally reconciled at the Congress of Arras in 1435, which resulted in a treaty which allowed the French king to finally return to his capital in 1436.